 - Right next to the Famagusta Gate is an information point, which is great if you wanting to find your bearings along with the walled city.

 The Centre of Visual Arts and Research (CVAR) (Optional)

 If you like art and history then the Centre of Visual Arts and Research (CVAR), should be next on your self-guided walking tour.
 You can either walk up Ammochostour St directly opposite the Famagusta Gate or go up Ektoros which is a little further up.
 Either way, both streets will lead to Ermou Street and are about 260-300 meters walk.

 There is a small fee to go inside the centre, however, if you don’t want to go in, then it is worth taking a walk around the area and maybe having a short break at one of the cafes.
-We didn’t go into the centre, instead we had a coffee and a nice break at the cafe/restaurant apart of The Centre of Visual Arts and Research
+We didn’t go into the centre, instead, we had a coffee and a nice break at the cafe/restaurant apart from The Centre of Visual Arts and Research